SKF/go-pas-client/README.md

 Refer to [example/](/example/) for examples of how to use this library.

+## Patching thresholds

+The client model is using [github.com/wI2L/jsondiff](https://pkg.go.dev/github.com/wI2L/jsondiff) to create valid patches.
+Refer to the [example](/blob/main/example/main.go#L128) for an example of its usage.

 ## Error handling

-Errors returned by the API are decoded into problems from the [`github.com/SKF/go-rest-utility/problems`](https://github.com/SKF/go-rest-utility) package before being returned by the client functions.
+Errors returned by the API are decoded into problems from the [`github.com/SKF/go-rest-utility`](https://github.com/SKF/go-rest-utility) package before being returned by the client functions.
 This makes it possible to use the standard [`error`](https://pkg.go.dev/errors) package to do error checking on any returned error.

 E.g. if a faulty threshold is supplied when setting an alarm threshold you can check if it's a validation error (and what the validation errors are) using the following code.